YashM8/ProjectExercise/README.md

 # Exercise Tracker and Visualizer

-I will be developing software that records progress in exercises and routines or workouts selected by the user.
+I will be developing software that records progress in exercises selected by the user.
 The software would give insight to the user about the progress that they are making.
 For example, percentage increase in weight or volume.